 PPP describes a government service or private business venture which is funded, constructed and operated through a partnership between the government and the private sector.
 To make PPP projects more attractive to the private investors, the government contributions are in kind.
 These include provision of capital subsidy; provision of revenue subsidies, including tax breaks; provision of guaranteed annual revenues for a fixed period or transfer of existing assets.
 The private party provides a public service or project and assumes substantial financial, technical and operational risks in the project.

-The Project Management Office Build-Operate-Transfer (PMO-BOT) is tasked to handle PPP projects in the Department.
+The Public-Private Partnership (PPP) Service is tasked to handle PPP projects in the Department.
 The Office has come up with a short and long list of priority PPP projects proposed for implementation.
 These priority projects are the outputs of the on-going JICA-assisted Preparatory Survey for Public-Private Partnership Infrastructure Development Project in the Philippines.

 EXISTING SITUATION IN METRO MANILA AND NEARBY AREAS

 List of PPP Projects